 Raquel Vidal and Pedro Paz

-Pedro: I moved to Madrid in my 20s, my former flatmate was studying a Degree in Film Making and it was during those years when I visited The Prado Museum, Queen Sofía National Museum and some other art galleries around the city for the first time.
-My interest in art was getting bigger so I made the decision of returning to school to be able to do some research in artistic processes deeply.
-I studied a Degree in Fine Arts in Granada and later on a Master’s Degree in Artistic Production in Valencia, the place where I live and develop my work together with Raquel and our newly arrived André.
+Pedro: I moved to Madrid in my 20s.
+My former flatmate was studying for a degree in Film Making, and it was during those years that I visited the Prado Museum, the Reina Sofía National Museum, and some other art galleries around the city for the first time.
+My interest in art kept growing, so I made the decision to return to school to be able to research artistic processes more deeply.
+I studied for a Degree in Fine Arts in Granada and later completed a Master’s Degree in Artistic Production in Valencia, the place where I live and develop my work together with Raquel and our newly arrived André.

-Raquel: I was born in a quite artistic family, my father has always composed and played music with almost anything he could find, and my mother, apart from taking care of us, used to devote her free time to the theatre.
-My grandmother from the side of my dad was a craftswoman; she made dolls, she painted in oils, I would walk down the stairs to her workroom, with the excuse of being searching for the cats, when actually what I wanted was to look, smell and touch everything there.
-Being there, in silence, was my fetish shelter .
-Afterwards, I studied in Almería School of Arts, got my Diploma in Granada and came to Valencia to study the same Master’s Degree as Pedro.
+Raquel: I was born into a quite artistic family.
+My father has always composed and played music with almost anything he could find, and my mother, apart from taking care of us, used to devote her free time to the theatre.
+My grandmother on my father’s side was a craftswoman; she made dolls, painted in oils, and I would walk downstairs to her workroom under the excuse of looking for the cats, when actually what I wanted was to look, smell, and touch everything there.
+Being there, in silence, was my fetish shelter.
+Afterwards, I studied at the Almería School of Arts, got my diploma in Granada, and came to Valencia to study the same Master’s Degree as Pedro.
 So here we are, producing everything we portray.

 We realised metal and clay objects have always been needed, to carry food, to serve it, to preserve essence, to signal states or differentiate houses.
 It could be said that this is the moment when the idea of linking our plastic abilities to object design arises, inevitably connected to everything we had done before.
 We suddenly discovered that this new line of research was the means that would allow us relate our interests and that our workshop could be the physical place to work, experiment and share time, experiences and projects at a slower pace and in greater depth than the speed of the outside world demands.
 We needed our work to move away from the installative actions to become a project in which human relationships were established differently.